Democrats Claim Trump Conspired with Proud Boys, Message Boards in Capitol Riot

 Delegate Stacey Plaskett (D-VI) brought up the debunked claim that Trump used his appearance at the first presidential debate to communicate with the right-wing Proud Boys — some of whom, she said, would later appear at the Capitol riot.

-She also claimed that Trump and his aide monitored a message board, TheDonald.win, and that they both knew about, and approved of, violent messages being posted there by people who were planning to come to Washington, DC on Jan.
+She also claimed that Trump and his aide monitored right-wing message boards, and that they both knew about, and approved of, violent messages being posted there by people who were planning to come to Washington, DC on Jan.
 6.

 Plaskett offered no evidence whatsoever of actual coordination between Trump and these groups and individuals, but observed conspiratorially that members of the mob at the Capitol riot were seen wearing “earpieces” during the melee.